Coder-Guy420/Twilio-SMS-Spoofer/README.md

 How To Send Messages
 --------------------
+Replace the following variables below:

+"YOUR_ACCOUNT_SID" with your Twilio account SID

-Replace 'your_account_sid' and 'your_auth_token' with your Twilio account SID and auth token, respectively.
-Also replace 'your_twilio_number' with a Twilio phone number that you have access to, and 'recipient_phone_number' with the phone number you want to send the spoofed SMS to.
+"YOUR_AUTH_TOKEN" with your Twilio auth token

+"YOUR_TWILIO_PHONE_NUMBER" with your Twilio phone number

+"RECIPIENT_PHONE_NUMBER" with the phone number you want to send the message to